manujjoshi/manujjoshi/README.md

 🌱 Worked on DevOps, Docker, Kubernetes, Linux, and API Testing.

-🌱 I use Streamlit for frontend purposes.
+🌱 I use Streamlit and Gradio for frontend purposes.

 🌱 I use Flask, Fast API, and Django for API development.